seaneshbaugh/rosetta-euler/README.md

 ## Tests

 The test suite can be run with `mix test`.
 Currently only some languages are supported.
 Eventually every language will have test coverage.
 For compiled languages the tests will attempt to compile the solution and then run the resulting executable.
-For interpreted languages (or languages like Elixir where the solutions are written as scripts rather than as complete applications) the tests will attempt to run the solution through interpreter.
+For interpreted languages (or languages like Elixir where the solutions are written as scripts rather than as complete applications) the tests will attempt to run the solution through the interpreter.
 This is also a good way of checking ot make sure that your environment is set up correctly.

 All tests are written with [ExUnit](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.html) and are located in `test/rosetta_euler`.
 Each language has a module for its tests.
 The `rosetta_euler_tests` macro provides an easy way of running a whole series of tests.
 It expects a range object and a block which contains the test code.